emissary-ingress/emissary/user-guide/grpc.md

 ![](../../doc-images/grpc-tls.png)

-If you want to add TLS encyrption to your gRPC calls, first you need to tell Ambassador Edge Stack to add [ALPN protocols](../../reference/core/tls) which are required by HTTP/2 to do TLS.
+If you want to add TLS encryption to your gRPC calls, first you need to tell Ambassador Edge Stack to add [ALPN protocols](../../reference/core/tls) which are required by HTTP/2 to do TLS.

 Ex:
 ```yaml